t2-project/documentation/source/guides/use.rst

 Deploy T2-Project
 ~~~~~~~~~~~~~~~~~

-Deploy the Store as described in :ref:`Deployment  <deploy>` and make the UIBackend service accessible.
+Deploy the T2-Projects services as described in :ref:`Deployment  <deploy>` and make the UIBackend service accessible.

 Get JMeter
 ~~~~~~~~~~~~~~~